 - Chain and padlock through the frame to a ground anchor, porch post, or tree — not to stop a determined thief, but to make yours the harder, slower, noisier target on the street.

 - Hide a coin-size Bluetooth tracker on the machine.
-Wrap it in a scrap of foam so it does not rattle, and tuck it inside the frame rail or tape it inside the service panel.
+Wrap it in a scrap of foam so it does not rattle, and zip-tie it up inside the frame rail, out of sight.
+Do not open the service panel to do this — there is nothing in there you need, and the capacitors inside can hold a charge long after the engine is off.
+The frame rail works just as well.
 Thieves check for chains.
 Not one of them checks for trackers — and the tracker turns a stolen generator from a loss into an address.

 - And the rule that keeps you safe: you never go get it back yourself.
 The tracker’s map goes to the police, and the police go to the door.
 A generator is worth a phone call.
 It is not worth a confrontation — not at any age, and especially not at ours.